ZacHack/IpAdmin/README.md

 IpAdmin
 =======

-Add an admin with their IP address
+Add an admin with their IP address on PocketMine